bedops/bedops/docs/content/reference/statistics/bedmap.rst

 .. note:: You only need to sort once, and only if your input data are unsorted, as all BEDOPS tools take in and export sorted BED data.

-Operations are applied over map elements that overlap the coordinates of each reference element.
-You can use the default overlap criterion of one base, or define your own criteria using the :ref:`overlap criteria operators <bedmap_overlap_criteria>`.

-Once you have overlapping elements, you can either perform :ref:`numerical calculations <bedmap_score_operations>` on their scores or return identifiers or other :ref:`non-score information <bedmap_non_score_operations>`.
-Additional :ref:`modifier operators <bedmap_modifier_operations>` allow customization of how output is presented, to assist with downstream processing in a pipeline setting.

 ------
 Output
 ------